0chain/zboxcli/README.md

 If not a `free_storage` update, then tokens will come from those locked.
 Further we can add a blobber to the allocation, adding a blobber will allow a blobber to be removed.
-An increase in blobber count will increment the parity sharders.
+An increase in blobber count will increment the parity shards.

 | Parameter     | Required | Description                                                         | Valid Values |